nmorton13/llm-tools/mcp_sqlite/README.md

 - Single-user access only (no concurrent connections)
 - No transaction management via API
 - Limited to localhost access
-- **No backup/restore functionality** - Users are responsible for backing up their database files using:
-  - Operating system file backup tools
-  - SQLite's `.backup` command: `sqlite3 your_database.db ".backup backup_file.db"`
-  - Third-party backup solutions
-  - Regular file system copies (ensure the database is not actively being written to)
+- **Backup/restore functionality is provided, but users are still responsible for maintaining their own regular backups and verifying backup integrity.**

 > **Important:** Always backup your database files before making significant changes or before updating the server software.